When you’re looking for an online payment processing provider, your research could come down to the 2 major players in the game: Stripe vs. Square.

 Stripe vs. Square: A Quick Comparison

-In addition to accepting major credit cards (Visa, MasterCard, American Express and Discover), both services accept mobile wallets like Apple Pay and Android Pay.
+In addition to accepting major credit cards (Visa, MasterCard, American Express and Discover), both services accept mobile wallets such as Apple Pay and Google Pay.

-However, Stripe can accept Automated Clearing House (ACH) payments, some cryptocurrencies, and some other forms of payment, including multiple national currencies.
-Through its Sources application programming interface, Stripe can even accept payments from overseas processing platforms such as China’s AliPay and WeChat Pay.
+Stripe edges out Square because it can accept multiple national currencies.
+Through its sources application programming interface (API), Stripe can even accept payments from overseas processing platforms such as China’s AliPay and WeChat Pay.

 Having multiple payment methods can improve your business’s bottom line: You’ll reduce or eliminate the risk of losing customers over a lack of payment options.
 It’s a better solution for larger volumes of payments, too.